Four Courts Press | Academic Book Publishers">

 The collections and communities of a Huguenot refugee

 Élie Bouhéreau (1643–1719) was a French medical doctor and scholar from a prosperous merchant family prominent in the Reformed Church of La Rochelle.
-After the revocation of the Edict of Nantes Bouhéreau fled France, and the personal library and...
+After the revocation of the Edict of Nantes Bouhéreau fled France, and...

 Author/Editor: